 Old-style IPv4 addresses, the forerunners of the new IPv6 addresses, are as popular as ever.
 While IPv6 addresses were intended to supersede the older IPv4 addresses, they have spectacularly failed to do so.
 Why is the market for these old addresses still booming?
 Let’s look at the reasons.

-The private IPv4 address market collapsed when the American Internet Registry(ARIN) annouced in 2015 that it had exhausted all IPv4 addresses in its custody.
+The private IPv4 address market collapsed when the American Internet Registry(ARIN) announced in 2015 that it had exhausted all IPv4 addresses in its custody.

 While the market itself existed even before this, the private market for these addresses grew significantly after the ARIN announcement.